priyankajakob/newscorpau-fe-code-test-master/README.md

 **The challenge**
-* This challenge is to create a front-end component that takes a JSON feed (simulated from  Content API (CAPI) data) and renders a list of news articles.
+* This is a front-end react project that takes a JSON feed (simulated from  Content API (CAPI) data) and renders a list of news articles.

 **Steps to run the project**
 * Clone this repository in your local